Asymptotic Performance of Time-Varying Bayesian Optimization: Temporal Matrix Spectrum Approximation for Broadband and Band-Limited Kernels

 where~\eqref{eq:proof_kT_stationary} holds because $k_T$ is stationary and even and where~\eqref{eq:proof_KT_toeplitz} holds because $t_i = i\Delta$, as per Assumption~\ref{ass:sampling_freq}.

 The property~\eqref{eq:proof_KT_toeplitz} is specific to symmetric Toeplitz (i.e., diagonally-constant) matrices, which are entirely characterized by their first row.
 Unfortunately, some of its properties (e.g., its spectral properties) remain difficult to study in the general case.
-In the following, we provide some background on common techniques for conducting spectral analysis on Toeplitz matrices.
-For more details on these notions, please refer to Gray~\cite{gray2006toeplitz}.
+In the following, we provide some background on common techniques for approximating the spectrum of Toeplitz matrices.
+For more details on these notions, please refer to~\citet{gray2006toeplitz}.